-- 1. Enable and select the mouse under your chosen profile, click on a mouse button to select it, and then click to select Express Key in Action Type. - 2.
+- 1. Enable and select the mouse under your chosen profile, click on a mouse button to select it, and then click to select Express Key. - 2.
 In the following example we will configure the central mouse wheel to combine the actions of left shift key for sprinting, and the W key for moving forwards in a game program. - 3.
 Click on the central mouse wheel for the shortcut action.

-Figure B - 17 - Mouse - Express Key Record Key Combination (Mouse)
+Figure B - 20 - Macro Mouse - Express Key Record Key Combination (Mouse)

-- 4. Click in the Tool Tips field and type to give the key combination a name e.g. "Sprint Fwds", then click back in the Name field (to avoid adding the recorded keys to the Tool Tips name). - 5.
-Click Start Record and then press the key or keys (in this case we will press Left Shift and W) required (make sure you press the key(s) required and do not click on them). - 6.
-Click Stop Record to complete the process. - 7.
-Click Save to save the settings within your chosen profile. - 8.
-If you want to remove any mouse setting click to select it, and then click Delete. - 9.
-If you want to clear all the settings click Restore to return to the default mouse setting. - 10.
-The mouse button for any assigned Express Keys will appear in orange.
+- 4. Click the Record button and then press the key or keys (in this case we will press Left Shift and W) required (make sure you press the key(s) required and do not click on them). - 5.
+Click the Record button again to complete the process and stop recording. - 6.
+Click on the key, and then click in the Tool Tips field and type to give the key combination a name e.g. "Sprint Fwds". - 7.
+Click in the Tool Tips field and type to give the key combination a name e.g. "Sprint Fwds", then click back in the Name field (to avoid adding the recorded keys to the Tool Tips name). - 8.
+If you want to remove any mouse setting click to select it, and then click Restore. - 9.
+The mouse button for any assigned Express Keys will appear in green.